Accenture/openathon-2019-react/labs/lab-01/README.md

    changes.
 The watcher will overrides `App.css`.
 Since `App.js` still imports `App.css`, the styles become a part of your application.

+   >Note: **_Watching newly created files_**.
+If you create a new .scss file inside the watched directory `src`, the new file never gets compiled.
+To make it work, you need to restart the job and save again your new scss file.
+   >
+   >This is a known issue of the `node-sass` package and it's planned to be patched in the next release 5.
+   >
+   >As an alternative, you can install the `chokibar` package to watch your scss files.

 You can now make some changes in `App.scss` and the `App.css` file will be regenerated.